resources3312/Numeric-Command-Executor/README.md

-# NumericCommandExecutor
+# Numeric Command Executor

-**NumericCommandExecutor** - simple utility for executing commands from files by their indexes.
+**Numeric Command Executor** - simple utility for executing commands from files by their indexes.
 Support cli menu and command with user input

 ## Installing